akakiplimo/AirBnB_clone_v4/README.md

+# AirBnB clone - Web dynamic
+This is the fourth segment of the AirBnB project at Holberton School

-# AirBnB Clone - RESTful API
+## AirBnB Clone - RESTful API
 This is the third segment of the AirBnB project at Holberton School that looks at integrating a REST API to create, retrieve, update & delete a resource(s) from a storage point i.e. database

 ## AirBnB Clone - The Console